michimussato/OpenStudioLandscapes/README.md

-OpenStudioLandscapes by themselves while being flexible enough for everyone *with* the technical skills to make their way through configuring a Landscape or even writing their own OpenStudioLandscapes modules for custom or proprietary services to fully fit their needs.
+OpenStudioLandscapes by themselves while being flexible enough for everyone *with* the technical skills to make their way through configuring a Landscape or even writing their own OpenStudioLandscapes Features for custom or proprietary services to fully fit their needs.

 I guess this is a good starting point to open the project up to the animation and VFX community to find out where (or where else)